matloff/fasteR/README.md

 Often we need to extract rows or columns from a data frame, subject to more than one condition.
-For instance, say we wish to extract from **tg** the sub-data frame consisting of OJ and length less than 8.8.
+For instance, say we wish to extract from **tg** the sub-data frame consisting of rows in which OJ was the treatment and length was less than 8.8.

 We could do this, using the ampersand symbol '&', which means a logical AND operation: